-There is, of course, the possibility that this is related to a failing of every Planned Parenthood account on Twitter.
-After all, an organization as well-known across the nation as Planned Parenthood should probably have more than a couple hundred-thousand followers on the National accounts.
+There is, of course, the possibility that this is related to a shortcoming of every Planned Parenthood account on Twitter.
+After all, an organization as well known across the nation as Planned Parenthood should probably have more than a couple hundred-thousand followers on the National accounts.
 It should be noted that several organizations have Twitter accounts with millions of followers, so it is clear that National could be doing better.

 It is very possible that the Planned Parenthood Twitter accounts for all branches need a daily tweet, such as a “Photo of the Day” or “Fact of the Day” (Ochos, 2011).
 Perhaps a “Fact of the Day” could be one talking about a service provided by Planned Parenthood, for instance.
 Alternatively, it could be a statistic.
-There are many possibilities for this variety of tweet.
+There are many possibilities for this variety of tweet, and ultimately, they will engage Twitter users and serve to spur them into activism.

 Conclusion